 - If 3 or more of your images make the second round, this counts as a “set” or “portfolio” of images and your entry gets moved into the judging pool for the grand title. (this is a special pool we set up)

 - In the second round, each of the images in your set receives a score from the judges.

 - If 3 of your images receive enough marks from the judges, then this set of 3 images goes through to the final round.
 (Note, no matter how many images you had shortlisted, only 3 images per photographer make the final round.)

 - If in the final round, only one or two of your images receive enough marks for a prize or commendation, your lowest scoring images are eliminated and your remaining highest scoring image(s) get moved to the relevant single category pools (e.g. landscape, seascape, urban, 4 seasons) for judging as normal.

-- Note: Due to space limits in the book, some commended portfolios may only win two images in the book.
-The commendation still stands a set of 3 images.
-Those photographers that only have two images in the book may have 3 images showcased in the exhibition.
+- Note: Due to space limits in the book, some commended portfolios may only win one or two images in the book.
+The commendation still stands a set of 3 images however.
+Those photographers that only have one or two images in the book may have 3 images showcased in the exhibition.